-Fig. 8.4.
+Fig. 8.5.
 Sediment Layers and Processes Included in Sediment Process Model

-The model incorporates three basic processes (Figure 8.5); (1) depositional flux of POM, (2) the diagenesis of POM, and (3) the resulting sediment flux.
+The model incorporates three basic processes (Figure 8.6); (1) depositional flux of POM, (2) the diagenesis of POM, and (3) the resulting sediment flux.
 The sediment model is driven by the net settling of POC, PON, POP and PSi from the overlying water to the sediments (depositional flux).
-Because of the negligible thickness of the upper layer (equation (8.191)), deposition proceeds from the water column directly to the lower layer.
-Within the lower layer, the model simulates the diagenesis (mineralization or decay) of deposited POM, which produces oxygen demand and inorganic nutrients (diagenesis flux).
+Because of the negligible thickness of the upper layer (equation 8.190), deposition proceeds from the water column directly to the lower layer.
+Within the lower layer, the model simulates the diagenesis (mineralization or decay) of deposited POM, which produces O demand and inorganic nutrients (diagenesis flux).
 The third basic process is the flux of substances produced by diagenesis (sediment flux).
-Oxygen demand, as S_2^- (in saltwater) or CH_4 (in freshwater), takes three paths out of the sediments; (1) oxidation at the sediment-water interface as SOD, (2) export to the water column as COD, or (3) burial to deep, inactive sediments.

-Inorganic nutrients produced by diagenesis take two paths out of the sediments; (1) release to the water column, or (2) burial to deep, inactive sediments (Figure 8.5).
+O demand, as $S_2^-$ (in saltwater) or $CH_4$ (in freshwater), takes three paths out of the sediments; (1) oxidation at the sediment-water interface as SOD, (2) export to the water column as COD, or (3) burial to deep, inactive sediments.
+Inorganic nutrients produced by diagenesis take two paths out of the sediments; (1) release to the water column or (2) burial to deep, inactive sediments (Figure 8.6).